SachinMaharana/kv/README.md

 # KV

-A Justfile task runner is provided to manage this repo.
+A task runner is provided to manage this repo.

 ### Install Just task Runner